-Given the pace of changes in today’s business and day-to-day environment, it is easy to fall into the trap of forgetting your core focus, maintaining your full potential and creating a meaningful legacy.
-One of the biggest changes and distractions for a lot of professionals are mandatory work-from-home (WFH).
+Given the pace of changes in today’s business and day-to-day environment, it is easy to fall into the trap of forgetting your core focus, maintaining your full potential, and creating a meaningful legacy.
+One of the biggest changes and distractions for a lot of professionals is mandatory work-from-home (WFH).

 There are many benefits to WFH, starting with the commute to the office.
-There can also be some challenges, such us no physical separation between work and personal life.
-Here are three steps to setting up or upgrading your home office to increase your productivity, reduce stress and maintain your full potential.
+There can also be some challenges, such as no physical separation between work and personal life.
+Here are three steps to setting up or upgrading your home office to increase your productivity, reduce stress, and maintain your full potential.

 1. Set up your space and environment

-A daunting or an interesting task is figuring out where to work at home.
-Some will have plenty of options, home office, extra bedroom or open area with plenty of space to spread out, others will have to get creative.
+A daunting or interesting task is figuring out where to work at home.
+Some will have plenty of options, home office, extra bedroom, or open area with plenty of space to spread out, others will have to get creative.
 General guidelines are:

 - Have a dedicated space with good lighting in a quiet part of the home where you will not be disturbed or distracted.

-- You will need a desk and a chair that will be comfortable to work at for extended periods.
-There are products like Multifunction Laptop Desk by Neetto which are portable, easy to store and can be used while sitting on the floor or a couch or to create a standing desk.
+- You will need a desk and a chair that will be comfortable to work in for extended periods.
+There are products like Multifunction Laptop Desk by Neetto which are portable, easy to store, and can be used while sitting on the floor or on a couch or to create a standing desk.

 - Remove as much clutter and physical distractions from the workspace area as you can.
 It will help you to concentrate on work tasks and keep a calm mind.

-- Incorporate extra sensory elements such as background music to increases concentration, a scented candle, fresh flowers or a happy family picture to elevate your mood, or a leather chair that makes you feel fully supported.
+- Incorporate extra sensory elements such as background music to increase concentration, a scented candle, fresh flowers or a happy family picture to elevate your mood or a leather chair that makes you feel fully supported.

 If you already have a home office, identify ways that you can improve and personalize it.
 Are there small inconveniences that you have been putting up with that can be easily addressed to improve efficiency and save you time?
 Do you need to declutter this space because you have also been using it as storage?
 What small touches would make it more organized and calming?